Jumana Abdu Rahman

-Jumana Abdu Rahman (جمانة عبد الرحمن) is an Indian actress, model & social media personality from Dubai, UAE.
-She works predominantly in Indian and Arabic cinema.
+Jumana Abdu Rahman is an Indian actress, model & social media personality from Dubai, UAE.
+She works predominantly in Indian and Arab cinema.
 She has served as a brand ambassador for Dubai Tourism.
 She has appeared as the lead in over 10 music videos.
 In 2021, Jumana became the second celebrity, after Shah Rukh Khan, to have her photo displayed on the Burj Khalifa, earning recognition as the UAE's "most popular" internet celebrity.

 Early life and education

 Jumana Abdu Rahman was born in Dubai, UAE and raised in Abu Dhabi.
 She did her schooling at Model Private School, Abu Dhabi and went to Middlesex University, Dubai to pursue her law graduation.
 Her father is a businessperson and her mother is a homemaker, she also has an elder sister.

 Career

 Jumana started as a model and gained fame on TikTok and Instagram for her short videos and pictures.
 She began her YouTube career on 27 March 2017, where she posts vlogs and travel insight.

 In February 2021, she participated in Asianet's cooking reality show Family Cook Off Season 2.

 In October 2021 Jumana participated in an amateur boxing, Social Knockout 2, taking on social media personality and MBC TV presenter Sarleen Ahmed in the ring.
 It was the first-ever female influencer boxing match in Dubai.

 Jumana is known for her acting in Aanaparambile World Cup (2022), she has played the lead roles in Shane Nigam starring Aayirathonnam Ravu (2022) and an Emirati film Ghanoom the Billionaire (2023).

 Jumana has worked in more than ten music videos with various artists, including Maninder Buttar and Sidhu Moosewala.
 One of her music videos, GOAT (2021) from the album Moosetape has crossed 352 million views on YouTube.
 Additionally, she is a speaker at TEDx events.

 She has collaborated with more than 200 brands across the Gulf Cooperation Council (GCC).
 Additionally, she has acted as a brand ambassador for numerous companies, including Pond's, Pantene, Xiaomi, Vivo, Cetaphil, Pepsi and the Emaar Group.